NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/Exotic Edge.md

-**\[Generic\]**
+**Prerequisites** Admired by Horizon Hunters

-**Prerequisites** Tier 3 with the Horizon Hunters
+* * *

-**Cost** 4 Fame
+**Cost**: 4 AcP

 * * *

-**Effect** By traveling so widely, you have developed an intuitive talent for using esoteric techniques.
+By traveling so widely, you have developed an intuitive talent for using esoteric techniques.
 Once per adventure, you can activate this boon as a free action to apply these techniques, gaining a +1 circumstance bonus to either all of your attack rolls or all of your skill checks for 1 round.

 *Source: *
 *OGL*